-If there is a high risk of urinary tract obstruction or if there is already an obstruction, a catheter may be placed in the urethra, and the stones may be flushed out with saline solution.
-If stones are too large, surgery may be needed.
+If there’s a high risk of urinary tract obstruction or if there’s already an obstruction, the vet may place a catheter in the urethra, and they may flush the stones out with saline solution.
+If stones are too large, the vet may need to perform surgery.
 Furthermore, the kidney may be removed, or the bladder and urethra may be cleared of stones and flushed.

 Another treatment called extracorporeal shock wave lithotripsy (ESWL) may be used.
 This procedure uses sound waves to break stones into small pieces that can be flushed easily through the urinary tract.
 This is a solution that reduces the need for invasive surgery.

 Has your dog ever had kidney stones?
 How did you treat them?
 Let us know in the comments below!